KingBenny101/wallpapers/README.md

 Collection of wallpapers I use.

-## RWall
+## wcapp

-Check out [**RWall**](https://github.com/KingBenny101/rwall) - an app designed to easily manage this wallpaper collection.
-It provides a simple interface to browse, organize, and set wallpapers from this repository.
+- [**cli**](https://github.com/KingBenny101/wcapp) - An app designed to easily manage this wallpaper collection.
+It provides a simple cli to browse, organize, and set wallpapers from this repository.

-## RWall-Web

-Explore [**RWall-Web**](https://kingbenny101.github.io/rwall-web/) - a web-based wallpaper browser for this collection.
+- [**web**](https://kingbenny101.github.io/wcapp/) - A wallpaper browser for this collection.
 It allows you to view and download wallpapers directly from your browser.

 ## Sources